nathan7/binary-parse-stream/README.md

 ```

   BinaryParseStream is a TransformStream that consumes buffers and outputs objects on the other end.
-  It expects your sublcass to implement a `_parse` method that is a generator.
+  It expects your subclass to implement a `_parse` method that is a generator.
   When your generator yields a number, it'll be fed a buffer of that length from the input.
   If it yields -1, it'll be given the value of the first byte instead of a single-byte buffer.
   When your generator returns, the return value will be pushed to the output side.